Aftab700/Writeups/CTF/ctfs/wizer_ctf_6_hour_challenge_2024.md

 ```
 </details>

-This app will check if the "token" is present in the request body's JSON data.
+This app will check if the `token` parameter is present in the request body's JSON data.

 ![image](https://github.com/Aftab700/Writeups/assets/79740895/4d3fca6b-9060-4393-829b-0c6c4e0be122)